waynebhayes/SpArcFiRe/GalfitModule/README.md

 to familiarize yourself (until tutorials come along).

 Several utility scripts can be found in the (aptly named) `Utilities` folder some of which are currently used by `control_script.py` and `go_go_galfit.py`.
-There is also a Notebook which details a tentative analysis procedure entitled `residual_calc.ipynb`.
-We recommend starting there if you have results you'd like to look at or analyze.
+There is also a Notebook which details an analysis procedure for the results output from our pipeline entitled `results_analysis.ipynb`.
+We recommend starting there to get an idea of how the results may be used or processed.

 There is also a regression test which can be run from the `RegTest` directory as `python3 RegTest.py`.